TopEFT/EFTFit/README.md

     #2D scans take 1-2 hours each.

 # Visualize the fit
+To make the standard array of SM plots:

+    #(1) Navigate to the test directory.
+    #(2) Use the batch functions to make them all automatically
+        python -i ../scripts/EFTPlotter.py
+        plotter.BatchLLPlot1DSM('basejobname')

 To make the standard array of EFT plots:

     #(1) Navigate to the test directory.